Thompsons Solicitors secures compensation for family of a man who died from asbestos disease

 Throughout his life Norman had been fit but in 2011 tests revealed asbestos scarring on his lungs.
 He was diagnosed a year later with the asbestos-related terminal cancer, mesothelioma.

-Following his diagnosis, Norman contacted industrial disease specialists Thompsons Solicitors who obtained a detailed history of his exposure to asbestos and made a successful claim against his former employer.
+Following his diagnosis, Norman contacted industrial disease and mesothelioma claims specialists Thompsons Solicitors who obtained a detailed history of his exposure to asbestos and made a successful claim against his former employer.

 Norman’s son, David, said: “Compensation doesn’t change the fact that my father died from a disease caused by going out to work so he could earn a living and provide for us.
 However, thanks to Thompsons my mother now has financial security and some peace of mind.